cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

     V- Do Cohen's D for effect size
 Downstream analyses to be performed:
-    - check for outliers (box plots, Z-scores, robust PCA) X- differential or paired PCA: across hemisphere: VCAM1-gRNA, LacZ-gRNA (not on individual images, but on brain means) X- Cluster analysis: hierarchical clustering or k-means clustering/gaussian mixture models.
+    - check for outliers (box plots, Z-scores, robust PCA) V- differential or paired PCA: across hemisphere: VCAM1-gRNA, LacZ-gRNA (not on individual images, but on brain means) V- Cluster analysis: hierarchical clustering or k-means clustering/gaussian mixture models.
 First PCA/TSNE then k means.
     - Correlation analysis: between parameters and inter-region correlation
     - Network analysis: to assess the how features co-vary
     - Mixed effect models; can account for multiple regions or replicates